McDegens-DAO/mcburn-js/README.md

 # ALT?
 (aka lookup table)

+In some cases multiple transactions are required to burn stubborn cNFTS.

-If there are > 23 proofs in the burn ix, there will first be a tx to create a required *Helper ALT*.
+For example if there are > 23 proofs passed in the burn ix, there will first be a tx to create a required *Helper ALT*, followed by the burn transaction.

 Since the ALT requires rent you should save the *Helper ALT* address so that you can deactivate it and close it to recover funds.
 Please note that only the signer can reclaim funds.